Between waterways - Puruvesi and Pihlajavesi

 Punkaharju lies between Puruvesi and Pihlajavesi, two large basins of Lake Saimaa.
 Puruvesi, one of Finland’s purest lakes, is known for wide stretches of open water, a small number of islands and for abundant catch of fish.
 The shores of its islands range from near-barren rocks to tempting expanses of sandy beaches.
 Demanding insects and plants adapted to sun-baked conditions, such as the rare breckland thyme (Thymus serpyllum), thrive on the steep slopes of the esker islands, while in the interior, you may suddenly find yourself in a lime forest.

-You have particularly good chances of spotting a Saimaa ringed seal in Pihlajavesi because the lake lies at the core of its range.
+You have particularly good chances of spotting a Saimaa ringed seal (Pusa hispida saimensis) in Pihlajavesi because the lake lies at the core of its range.
 Especially in spring, during the shedding of the winter coat, seals spend their days on remote islets.
 Hidden behind the rugged rocky shores of Pihlajavesi, the varied forest nature in the interior of the islands also includes landscapes shaped by traditional agriculture.

 Fauna & Flora of the Esker Nature

 The most important natural features of Punkaharju are a direct result of the Ice Age.
 The unique shapes of the esker ridge were formed 11 000 years ago as the continental glacier withdrew towards the Bothnian Sea at the end of the Ice Age.